Managed Software Center (aka Munki) at Reed

 - Microsoft Office

 When possible, CIS will install security patches in the background, without requiring a logout, restart, or otherwise engaging the user (hence the process will be essentially invisible).

 In some cases, updates will require the user to logout or restart their computer.
-When this is necessary, a Managed Software Update message will appear (as illustrated below):
+When this is necessary, a Managed Software Center message will appear.

-The user can choose to click Later to postpone the Software Update.
+The user can choose to quit Managed Software Center to postpone.
 After a period of time, the software update window will pop up again with the same update.
-Later can be clicked as many times as the user wants.
-Once Update now is chosen, the user confirms the Logout or Restart.
+Once Update is chosen, the user confirms the Logout or Restart.
 Cancel can be clicked at this point to back out of the update.

 In the rare case where there is immediate and severe need to apply a security patch (think aggressive campus-wide virus), the user will not be able to postpone the update past a certain date & time.
 A window will show a warning indicating exactly when the security patch will no longer be optional.